Gray135/movie-data-insights/README.md

 6. ### Behind the Dashboard
 ![Behind the Dashboard](images/Behind_the_Dashboard.png)
->I built this while learning Power BI, Power Query, and DAX from scratch.
-The hardest part was just staying with it.
-I’m still figuring it out, but this project taught me more than any tutorial ever could.
+> Built while self-learning Power BI, Power Query, and DAX.
+This project reflects applied learning beyond tutorials and simulates a real-world analytics request.

 [images](/images)